When was Valor Service Dogs founded?

 What types of working dogs do you place?

 We place mobility and PTSD service dogs.
 If we determine that a dog cannot graduate with public access then we will place it as a Military Family Support dog.
-We are open to training Facility dogs that serve the veteran or active military population.
+We also train Facility dogs that serve the veteran, active military or first responder population.

 How long can dogs work?